BeardedDonut/index-storage/README.md

         currently, whenever a data set file is uploaded to the server, user should wait for the server to process the file and load the data records into the database.

-        Instead of this, we can leverage `@EnableAsync` and `@Async` to create an upload Task object that contains and Id and Status `({Processing, Finished, Error})` then pass the file to an external method with `@Async` annotations and return the task to the user.
+        Instead of this, we can leverage `@EnableAsync` and `@Async` to create an upload Task object that contains an Id and Status `({Processing, Finished, Error})` then pass the file to an external method with `@Async` annotations and return the task to the user.

         In the background the process processes the file and then updates the status of the task.